 - You need to wait several weeks before your soap is ready to use

 Whichever method you choose, you can make great soap.
 Work patiently, and follow the instructions closely to start with.
-Once you’re familiar with the basic steps, you’ll be able to let you’re creative inspirations flow and make all sorts of wonderful soap creations.
+Once you’re familiar with the basic steps, you’ll be able to let your creative inspirations flow and make all sorts of wonderful soap creations.

 For more information about Cold Process Soapmaking, see my Cold Process Soapmaking Videos